Gonzalomarcylabschool/Fall-23-Sequoyah/Mod-5/week-1/5-0-0-encapsulation-factories-closuer/README.md

 ## Encapsulation — 15 minutes

 In functional programming, we separate data from the functions that act on them.
-We achieve **consistency** & **predicatability** through pure functions.
+We achieve **consistency** & **predictability** through pure functions.

 ```js
 // Functional Programming separates data from functionality